Iron-Deficiency Anemia in Children

 Diets low in iron.
 A

-- Full-term newborns, born to healthy mothers, have iron that they get during the last 3 months of pregnancy.
+- Full-term newborns, born to healthy birth parents, have iron that they get during the last 3 months of pregnancy.

-- Infants of mothers with anemia or other health problems may not have enough iron stored.
+- Infants of birth parents with anemia or other health problems may not have enough iron stored.
 And infants born early may not get enough iron.

 - At 4 to 6 months of age, the iron stored during pregnancy is at a low level.
 And more iron is used as the infant grows.

 - The American Academy of Pediatrics (AAP) advises feeding your baby only breastmilk for the first 6 months.
-But breastmilk does not have a lot of iron, so infants that are breastfed only, may not have enough iron.
+But breastmilk doesn't have a lot of iron.
+So infants who are breastfed only, may not have enough iron.

 - Older infants and toddlers may not get enough iron from their diets.